-- Their bank has enough reserves on hand to pay for any deposit outflows (net decreases in deposits) but not so many as to render the bank unprofitable.
+- 1. Their bank has enough reserves on hand to pay for any deposit outflows (net decreases in deposits) but not so many as to render the bank unprofitable.
 This tricky trade-off is called liquidity management. - 2.
 Their bank earns profits.
 To do so, the bank must own a diverse portfolio of remunerative assets.
 This is known as asset management.
 It must also obtain its funds as cheaply as possible, which is known as liability management. - 3.
 Their bank has sufficient net worth or equity capital to maintain a cushion against bankruptcy or regulatory attention but not so much that the bank is unprofitable.
-This second tricky trade-off is called capital adequacy management.
+This second tricky trade-off is called capital adequacy management. - 5.
+Ensuring that the bank has just the right amount of reserves-not too little, which would endanger the bank's solvency, nor too much, which would decrease its profitability. - Ensuring that the bank's assets have the right combination of liquidity, safety, and return. - 7.
+Attracting enough deposits or borrowing enough to ensure that the bank can make the loans or purchase the assets it wants. - 8.
+Ensuring that the bank has enough capital, equity, or net worth to remain in operation while maintaining bank profitability as measured by return on equity (ROE).

 In their quest to earn profits and manage liquidity and capital, banks face two major risks: credit risk, the risk of borrowers defaulting on the loans and securities it owns, and interest rate risk, the risk that interest rate changes will decrease the returns on its assets and/or increase the cost of its liabilities.
-The financial panic of 2008 reminded bankers that they also can face liability and capital adequacy risks if financial markets become less liquid or seize up completely (q\ = 0).
+The financial panic of 2008 reminded bankers that they also can face liability and capital adequacy risks if financial markets become less liquid or seize up completely (trading is greatly reduced or completely stops; $q^$ approaches 0).